SymfonyCasts/api-platform3/sfcasts/ep2-security/tokens-cookies.md

 you securely store the email and password in JavaScript so you can continually use it.
 This is actually a problem in *general* with JavaScript and "credentials", including API tokens: you need to be *very* careful where you store those so that other JavaScript on your page can't read them.
-There *are* solutions, but it adds complexity that you very likely don't need.
+There *are* solutions: https://bit.ly/auth0-token-storage - but it adds complexity that you very likely don't need.

 So instead, for your own JavaScript, you can use a session.
 When you start a session in Symfony, it returns an "HTTP only" cookie... and that cookie contains the session